martinmoene/optional-lite/README.md

 #### Tweak header

 If the compiler supports [`__has_include()`](https://en.cppreference.com/w/cpp/preprocessor/include), *optional lite* supports the [tweak header](https://vector-of-bool.github.io/2020/10/04/lib-configuration.html) mechanism.
 Provide your *tweak header* as `nonstd/optional.tweak.hpp` in a folder in the include-search-path.
-In the tweak header, provide definitions as documented below, like `#define boolean_CPLUSPLUS 201103L`.
+In the tweak header, provide definitions as documented below, like `#define optional_CPLUSPLUS 201103L`.

 #### Standard selection macro
 \-D<b>optional\_CPLUSPLUS</b>=199711L